h-milz/wireless-gk/README.md

 ## Sequence of Events

  * 2024-05-05: ordered two ESP32-C6 DevKits, a TI PCM1808 ADC and a TI PCM5102 DAC breakout board each

+## Commercial Thoughts

+Personally, I do not think there is a market for a wireless GK solution.
+For a perceived 1000 years people like Robert Fripp, Vernon
+Reid or Adrian Belew, just to name a few, played their cabled GK equipment on stage without any apparent problem.
+And none of them either attempted or managed to talk Roland or any 3rd party into making a custom system for them (remember Bob Bradshaw and his proverbial floorboards?).
+At least not as far as I'm aware.
+(Well Robert Fripp isn't known for walking on stage anyway - he prefers stools.)

+Also, in this forum, not even 350 people could be found to crowdfund a solution that looked like well prototyped in the YT videos we all have seen.
+BTW I asked this guy if he could imagine to open source his prototype to enable skilled makers but got no answer (yet).
+Guess he's utterly frustrated and has no motivation to provide support for half-skilled guys messing up his stuff.
+Understandable.

+I'm not going to make any attempt to market something.
+Instead, everything will be open source (schematics, PCB layouts, codes, ...) and hopefully community developed and supported, and I will try everything to make the device DIY safe at least for people who know how to hold a soldering iron the right way.

 # Copyright and Licensing